neilpradhan/datapipeline_ecommerce/README.md

 In the Airflow UI, find the ecommerce_pipeline DAG.
 Click on the DAG and press the "Trigger DAG" button to start the pipeline.

-You will find a folder processed_data with 4 folders namely  good_data, bad_data, combined_data and reports
+a new folder "processed_data" will be created within your directory with 4 folders namely  good_data, bad_data, combined_data, and reports for the results